George Kadish: Kovno Ghetto photography

-As a hobby, Kadish was a photographer.
-He was skilled at making home-made cameras.
-During the period of Nazi control of Lithuania (along with indigenous Lithuanian collaborators) he successfully photographed various scenes of life and its difficulties in the ghetto in clandestine circumstances.
+During the period of Nazi control of Lithuania, he photographed various scenes of life and its difficulties in the ghetto in clandestine circumstances.
 Kadish constructed cameras by which he could photograph through the buttonhole of his coat or over a window sill.
-He was able to photograph sensitive scenes that would attract the ire of Nazis or collaborators, such as scenes of people gathered for forced labor, burning of the ghetto, and deportations.

-His photographs were featured in a 2003 exhibition at the YIVO Institute in New York.
+Because of his technical training, Kadish was assigned to the X-ray department of a German military hospital outside the ghetto, where he had access to photographic chemicals and was able to obtain film.
+To preserve the images, Kadish concealed photographic material in a modified crutch and later hid the negatives underground in milk cans.